maddran/portfolio/content/blog/nhl-pred-1/index.md

 ## Putting it all together

-Let's wrap all the functions we defined into a single function we can all on mutiple seasons of game summary data.
+Let's wrap all the functions we defined into a single function we can all on multiple seasons of game summary data.

-`process_data` takes a dicttionary of game summary dataframes produced by `get_gameData` and outputs a dictionary containing the following:
+`process_data` takes a dictionary of game summary dataframes produced by `get_gameData` and outputs a dictionary containing the following:

 *   raw dataframe,